espocrm/documentation/administration/workflows.md

 Allows changing of specific fields of the target record.
 It's possible to define formula to calculate fields.

-If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams) you need to utilize formula script function entity\addLinkMultipleId(LINK, ID).
+If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams) you need to utilize formula function entity\addLinkMultipleId.
 Example: `entity\addLinkMultipleId('teams', 'teamId')`;

 ### Update Related Record